robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "No-no," he said hastily.
 "I just thought—"

-"That your testing abilities were going to answer every question?"
+"That your testing was going to answer every question?"

 She waited.